Professional & Leadership Development for Early Childhood and Family Engagement Professionals

 We are committed to developing the human resources needed to lead excellent early childhood centers and family engagement experiences now and in the future.
 Through collegial conversations in peer support networks, conferences, and intensive projects such as Project LEAD (see below), leaders are given support and encouraged to take on the challenge to lead change and experiment with innovative approaches.
 Our early childhood professional development opportunities are always built on Jewish values and aligned to best practices of relationship building, constructivist learning, and modeling experiential, innovative approaches.
 They reflect the best and newest educational ideas and resources from all educational fields both secular and Jewish.

 The Early Childhood and Family Engagement staff offers opportunities for both early childhood professionals and family engagement practitioners to meet others in their field, strengthen relationships and help spread amazing ideas and innovative practices in the Jewish community.
 Some networks take place regionally and in-person, while others take place online thereby bringing educators together across regions.
-Enrollment for the year begins in late Summer and continues through until the first meeting in September or October, however some of our networks offer continuous enrollment.
-Click to see the Early Childhood and Family Engagement networks available to you.
-If you have any questions about these networks, please contact Rachel Polsky, firstname.lastname@example.org.
+Enrollment for the year begins in late Summer and continues through until the first meeting in September or October, however, some of our networks offer continuous enrollment.

-To learn more about The Jewish Education Project's approach to Networking and our full catalog of networks you can join click on the Networks tab in the main menu above.
+To learn more about The Jewish Education Project's approach to Networking and view our full catalog of networks you can visit Networks.

 Directors Round Tables

-Regional network meetings for Directors and Assistant Directors in Jewish Early Childhood settings take place monthly for educators from Manhattan, Brooklyn, Queens, Long Island and Westchester.
-Networks are specialized into Yeshiva Day Schools and Congregational Early Childhood settings.
+Regional network meetings for Directors and Assistant Directors in Jewish Early Childhood settings take place monthly for educators from Manhattan, Brooklyn, Queens, Long Island, and Westchester.
+Networks are specialized for Yeshiva Day Schools and Congregational Early Childhood settings.
 Educators share and develop best practices in incorporating and supporting constructivist and child-centered Jewish learning as well as address topics that are timely and relevant.

 This network is comprised of teachers nominated by their school directors as recognized leaders within their schools.
-Together they examine important tenets of leadership within Jewish Early Childhood settings.
-Teachers are supported to think beyond their current role in the classroom with the hope of further immersing themselves in non-classroom responsibilities within their institution.
-In this highly participatory community teachers will also craft and commit to partnerships and experiments that will further their leadership potential.
+Together we will examine important tenets of leadership within Jewish Early Childhood settings.
+You will have the opportunity to think beyond your current role in the classroom with the hope of further immersing yourselves in non-classroom responsibilities within your institution.
+In this highly participatory community you will also craft and commit to partnerships and experiments that will further your leadership potential.

 The Project LEAD Network supports early childhood directors and their teams in deepening constructivist practices in their schools.
 A cohort of 12 schools began their journey in 2015 and participated in two years of focused conversations, seminars, ongoing executive coaching and on-site training to support teachers in the classroom.
 What has emerged since is a network of dedicated leaders engaging in a deeper level of learning and continuing to create a paradigm shift in their school towards Reggio-inspired teaching and learning which views and honors children as competent and capable.
 Learn more about Project LEAD and which schools are participating.